onewelcome/identity-cloud-documentation/docs/single-sign-on/protected-data-openid-connect-access-tokens.md

-# Fetching protected data with OpenID Connect in Single Page Apps
+# Protected data in Single Page Apps

-What do the website of a bank, an online retailer, and Twitter have in common?
+What do the website of a bank, an online retailer, and social media have in common?
 They serve public facing content and personalized content based on your account.
 After you have signed in with your bank, you can check your balance, transfer money or request a new (debit) card.
 At the online retailer, you can check your previous orders or update your wish list.
 At Twitter, you can place Tweets, receive notifications or update your profile.

 These frontends must return the data of the correct users.
 On this page, you can read how to accomplish that in a Single Page App using Access Tokens obtained via the OpenID Connect standard.